 I was still fascinated by the elaborate technological security measures of this facility.
 My interrogator used different things to open different doors and navigate through infrared detectors and lasers.
 A voice command here, a fingerprint scan there.
 A temperature check at one door, a blood scan at another.

 Trust in technology was ubiquitous, trust in people absent.
 I didn’t care, as this worked in my favor.
-The guards stationed on the perimeter, took no notice of us as he chauffeured me out of his facility in his own car.
+The guards stationed on the perimeter took no notice of us, as my savior chauffeured me out of his facility in his own car.

 It was unbelievably easy - almost an anti-climax to the high drama, blood and sweat that had preceded my escape.

 As he drove me to my rendezvous, I asked him, "How did you find me?"

 He told me about the Micro Global Positioning System (MGPS) beacon etched onto the Dark Energy vials.
 To avoid detection, their transceivers were programmed to transmit co-ordinates on secret intergalactic frequencies only when they were in motion.

 So, whenever the vials were being moved, motion sensors automatically triggered and transmitted their position co-ordinates in periodic signal streams, on undetectable wavelengths to an unknown destination.